 The Care Quality Commission (CQC) was established in 2009 to regulate and inspect health and social care services in England.
 However it is only more recently that a large proportion of the aesthetic world has focused its attention on the values and power of the CQC.

 So why would you consider registration with the healthcare regulator if you still have a choice?

 There are many reasons but first and foremost is that it is the only external organisation that will examine your service without any other motive than to assure safety.
 So safety is key to your planning before any part of the application is approached.

-All of this information will assure the inspector that you are serious about governance and that your business is not only a successful clinic but also a provider of firm healthcare provision.
+All of this information will assure the inspector that you are serious about governance plus your business is both a successful clinic and a provider of firm healthcare provision.
 Once you have a certificate of registration in place this can be a superlative marketing opportunity.
-What better way to assure your patients and future patients of a safe, caring, effective service provision than the stamp of approval by the government regulator.
+What better way to reassure current and future patients of your safe, caring and effective service than the stamp of approval by the government regulator?

 What should I do now?

 - – Examine your business ethos and plan moving forward

 - – Question how registration with the regulator would benefit your service?

 - – Equally consider why you would not want to register your business?

 - – Consider the future, are you ready for regulation changes?